mecanica/hello-world/README.md

 # hello-world
 My first repository

-I am trying to learn about googlempas Api and use Github o improve share a develop apps
+I am trying to learn about googlemaps API and use Github to improve, share and develop apps